johnotwell/cp/README.md

     //= require coalescing_panda/canvas_batch

+Add the following to your application.css.scss

+    @import 'coalescing_panda/progress';

 This partial requires a method called current_batch.
 You can add this by adding the following line to your application controller:

     helper CoalescingPanda::Engine.helpers